 2006 Renowned IT firm Gordon & Glickson joins McGuireWoods in Chicago.

-2008 The firm completes a major merger with 145-lawyer Helms Mulliss & Wicker, with offices in Charlotte, Raleigh, and Wilmington.
+2008 The firm completes a major merger with 145-lawyer Helms Mulliss & Wicker, with offices in Charlotte and Raleigh.

 2009 The firm opens a London office via a merger.

 2011 The firm enters the Texas market with offices in Austin and Houston.